randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 You can use these options :
 Note: use all lowercase characters

-"cryptonight_type" : "normalv8, normalv7, normal, lite, litev7, heavy, bittubev2, artocash, alloy, marketcash, b2n, stellitev4, haven, fast, italo, mox, dark, festival, freehaven"
+"cryptonight_type" : "normal, normalv7, normalv8, lite, litev7, heavy, bittubev2, artocash, alloy, marketcash, b2n, stellitev4, haven, fast, italo, mox, dark, festival, swap, upx, hycon, stellitev8, webchain, turtle"
 "intensity" : 0-800, if set to 0 miner will try to find best settings for every video card "worksize" : 1-256, if set, every video card will use this worksize, if not set, using auto detected value "fragments" : 0,1,2,4,8,16,32,64,128 or 9999.
 It can boost your hashrate if you find the right value for your GPU.
 9999 is for the 'old' (v.1.6.8) type.
 "heavy_mode" : 1,2 or 3.
 Method for doing calculations on heavy algos (Heavy, Haven, Swap, Italo, BitTube).
 Default is 1.
 3 is experimental and the fastest, but most unstable.
+"old_mode" : true or false, create kernels with the old method, useful probably only on Vegas with algos that have a scratchpad <= 1MB (default is false)
 "double_threads" : true or false, set it to true for best performance "giveup_limit" : number, how many times to try connecting to a pool before switching to next pool from pools.txt.
 If set to 0 miner will quit and won't retry connecting.
 "timeout" : number - seconds, when is a connection to a pool treated as time out